This is my self-improvement journey, both personally and professionally.

-With this project I learned a bit about how to design an appealing, high-converting website and how to communicate with the people I'm working with.
+With this project I learned a bit about how to design an appealing website that converts and how to communicate with the people I'm making the website for.

-I also learned that there is pretty much no limit to the things a non-coder could do with a website; all you have to do is find the right tools.
+I also learned that there is pretty much no limit to the things a non-techie could do with a website; all you have to do is find the right tools.

 It was my first attempt at creating something of value (aka non-school related).

 With this project I learned about building websites, SEO, keyword research, product research, and writing for a specific audience.